mattpallatt/MP.LanguageManager.DeepLTranslate/README.md

 A &lt;DeepL&gt;&lt;AutoGlossary&gt; Confguration element in appSettings controls whether ANY available configured glossary in the DeepL account will be used.
 Options are 0 (off) and 1 (on).

 A &lt;DeepL&gt;&lt;GlossaryList&gt; Confguration element in appSettings controls which specific configured glossaries from DeepL account will be used where AutoGlossary is set to 0.
 Format is comma delimited [2 letter source lang > 2 letter target lang] i.e. [en>de].

+A &lt;DeepL&gt;&lt;ignoreExistingPages&gt; Configuration element in appSettings controls whether to ignore existing pages in the target language.
+Options are 0 (off) and 1 (on).
+This is useful if you want to stop the re-translation of content in a target language.
+Default is 1 (on).

 ## Usage